APGRD Staff

 thomas.wrobel@classics.ox.ac.uk

-Tom Wrobel joined the APGRD as Web and database developer in January 2011.
-He completed his DPhil thesis at the University of Oxford on 'The junior officers of the Roman army, 91BC—AD14' in 2010, and has developed websites for a number of colleges and academic projects.
-He has worked on the new version of the APGRD website and is expanding the APGRD's public resources online.
+Dr Tom Wrobel joined the APGRD as Web and database developer in January 2011.
+Tom completed his DPhil thesis at the University of Oxford on 'The junior officers of the Roman army, 91BC—AD14' in 2010, and developed websites for a number of colleges and academic projects.
+He was responsible for building this version of the APGRD website and expanding the APGRD's public resources online.
+After working on the Dictionary of Medieval Latin from British Sources, he returned to the APGRD in 2014.
+From 2015 to 2016 Tom was the designer and co-curator for the APGRD's interactive/multimedia ebook project.
+Tom is now a Software Engineering Manager at Bodleian Libraries.